Knthcame/MarsRover/README.md

 # Possible improvements (TODOs)
 - Improve input validation in setup screen.
   - E.g: Make sure that X, Y coordinates do not exceed the plateau size.
 Visual feedback can be added via the supporting text of the corresponding TextField.
+- Add unit tests for MovementsViewModel
+  - Due to a current [limitation](https://issuetracker.google.com/issues/349807172) of the navigation library, SavedStateHandle requires to use instrumented tests.
+  - Also, mocking SavedStateHandle requires some workarounds at the moment.
+  - Possible solutions include changing the typed navigation for non-typed one.